 The combination of gravel migration, loss of gravel, and exposure of the sub-base material can lead to ruts and potholes developing in the sub-base.
 Rainwater that washes down the slope, especially in heavy downfalls, can start to scour the surface of the sub-base and wash out some of the finer particles and this can also contribute to the formation of ruts and potholes.
 With vehicles continuing to pass over the same sections of the sloping driveway, the problem is made worse over time.
 Simply adding more gravel will not cure the problem, the potholes and ruts need to be filled in with more sub-base material, re-graded and compacted, before re-applying the surface dressing of gravel.
 This does not cure the problem in the long run either, because the same issue will keep recurring, invariably in the same places on the slope.

 The solution to the problem of loose gravel sliding down a sloping driveway is to stabilise the gravel slope using Nidagravel gravel stabilisation grids.
-The Nidagravel cellular gravel retention system is comprised of large-format panels of plastic, hexagonal cells, backed with a membrane that holds the gravel in place.
-Nidagravel® grids are laid over the prepared sub-base and cut to fit the required area.
+The Nidagravel cellular gravel retention system is comprised of large-format panels of plastic, hexagonal cells, backed with a membrane that holds gravel in place.
+Nidagravel grids are laid over the prepared sub-base and cut to fit the required area.
 The honeycomb structure of the gravel stabilisation grids holds the gravel in place permanently within the matrix of hexagonal cells.
-The thousands of individual cells prevent gravel migrating, prevents loss of gravel and prevents ruts and potholes from developing.
-In addition to solving the problem of using gravel on a slope - Nidagravel® honeycomb grids provide a much more stable gravel surface that is firm underfoot, making the gravel slope easier to walk across, a gravel surface that is wheelchair friendly and easy to push a pram or bike over.
-Nidagravel® grids enable high quality, long lasting gravel surfaces to be created that are easy to maintenance.
+The thousands of individual cells prevent gravel migrating, prevents the loss of gravel and prevent ruts and potholes from developing.
+In addition to successfully solving the problem of using gravel on a slope - Nidagravel honeycomb grids provide a much more stable gravel surface that is firm underfoot, making the gravel slope easier to walk across, a gravel surface that is wheelchair friendly and easy to push a pram or bike over.
+Nidagravel grids enable high quality, long-lasting gravel surfaces to be created that are easy to maintain.

 The graph above shows the maximum recommended gradient of 15% with acceptable gradients shown in green and excessive gradients shown in red.